 11.2.
-Secondary Review Criteria (Unscored) - Budget and Duration of Support
+Secondary Review Criteria (Unscored) Budget and Duration of Support

 - a.
 Are the budget and duration of support appropriate for the program of studies described in the application? - b.
-Is there sufficient clarity in the budget proposal as to how funds will be expended? - c.
+Is there sufficient clarity in the budget proposal as to how funds will be expended?

+- c.
 Is there sufficient clarity in the budget proposal as to the spending of funds in Texas? - d.
 Do plans reflect a substantial commitment to Texas?
-Does the applicant demonstrate an understanding of the Texas spending requirement for CPRIT funds?
+Is it clear that no CPRIT funds will be sent out of Texas to a corporate headquarters?